Abss0x7tbh/massNS/README.md

 # Exceptions

-- if the domain has a canonical name the tool would usually output just the canonical name.
+- if the domain has a canonical name could cause duplicate results in case of multiple domains using the same canonical name.
 - `awsdns` seems to not allow this.
-- Truly have no idea if the authoritative nameservers would ever complain?
+- Custom nameserver like the one's employed by twitter (twtrdns.net) ,facebook etc. They might be hosted on services like amazon.

 # Non-Exceptions
 Other DNS providers that allow this are :